Latin America

 Club corridors are adorned by old pictures of the club and commemorative plaques that remind of the key events in the club history.

 The club is open on Saturdays and Sundays.
 Four times a year bigger festivals are held (for example, the anniversary of the club establishment festival in May).
 These attract some 200 people.
-The club has ~120 members and a choir.
+The club has ~120 members.

 The Lithuanian community of Rosario achieved that a street not too far from the club was renamed Lituania street in 1962.
 In the center of the street, near the monument to Eva Peron, there is a commemorative plaque indicating it was gifted by the Lithuanian community to “Rosario, the city of the flag”.
 The plaque depicts the coat of arms of Lithuania as well as the Flag memorial that is located in the center of Rosario.